troykinsella/crash/docs/contributing.md

 * Step-by-step instructions on how to reproduce the issue
 * Stack traces and any other relevant output

+## Submitting a Pull Request

+Pull requests are very welcome!
+All PRs should be created against the `develop` branch.

+Please be sure to include:

+* `go fmt` formatted code
+* Passing tests
+* User documentation (the `docs/` dir)

 ## Building the `crash` Executable

 Set up a [Go workspace](https://golang.org/doc/code.html).